Using the Azure CLI 1.0 with Azure Storage

 Create and manage file shares

-Azure File storage offers shared storage for applications using the standard SMB protocol.
+Azure Files offers shared storage for applications using the standard SMB protocol.
 Microsoft Azure virtual machines and cloud services, as well as on-premises applications, can share file data via mounted shares.
 You can manage file shares and file data via the Azure CLI.
-For more information on Azure File storage, see Get started with Azure File storage on Windows or How to use Azure File storage with Linux.
+For more information on Azure Files, see Introduction to Azure Files.

 Create a file share